vukbgit/mysql-tools/README.md

 * edit config file setting:
 	* db_source: name of the database to start comparison
-	* db_target: name of the database to be coompared to db_source
+	* db_target: name of the database to be compared to db_source
-	* user: MySQL user name
+	* user: MySQL user name into scripts
 	* password: MySQL user password
 	* host and port if needed